RomainJolidon/vorp_mailbox/README.md

 ## Configuration

-You can add new locations of mailbox by amending the locations field in the Config.json file.
+You can add new locations of mailbox by amending the locations field in the Config.lua file.
-No need to recompile the project, juste restart the resource after updating the Config.

-You can also change language between french and english by updating the same Config.json file
+You can also change language between french and english by updating the same Config.lua file

 This resource has been created for Nolosha.